Mak Hing Tak

 Mak Hing Tak (born 28 October 1959) is a Hong Kong racing driver currently competing in the TCR International Series.
 Having previously competed in the Audi R8 LMS Cup and Porsche Carrera Cup Asia amongst others.

 Racing career

 Mak began his career in 2009 in Porsche Carrera Cup Asia, he raced there up until 2014.
-In 2012 he also raced in the Audi R8 LMS Cup.
-He came 2nd in class in the 2011 6 Hours of Zhuhai, driving an Audi R8 LMS.
+In 2012, he also raced in the Audi R8 LMS Cup.
+He came second in class in the 2011 6 Hours of Zhuhai, driving an Audi R8 LMS.

-In September 2015 it was announced that he would race in the TCR Asia Series & TCR International Series, driving an Opel Astra OPC for Campos Racing.
-However Mak crashed on the warming up lap for race 1 and therefore didn't start any of the two races.
+In September 2015, it was announced that Mak would race in the TCR Asia Series & TCR International Series, driving an Opel Astra OPC for Campos Racing.
+However, he crashed on the warming up lap for race 1 and therefore didn't start any of the two races.